 Even if they share themes of Japanese prints « Shunga », Pedro Uhart’s « Visions » are not so much erotic scenes as pictorial meditations about the flesh.
 The painter has chosen not to show the coarse reality of lovemaking and the flesh is hardly visible - unlike the Japanese displays of proudly erected rods and flower-like vulvas.

 Intertwined shimmering shapes, layers of clothes that reveal the bodies as much as few glimpses of real nudity, a sophisticated and codified « mise-en-scène » typical of Japanese art.
 A conventional background that seems to be ogling the scene – these contribute to uncover the true nature of flesh: flesh is a mask.
-Skin is cloth, attire is skin.
-The landscape is a screen, the screen is a landscape.
-Flesh can only be glimpsed through folds and layers that cover and shape.

 The fascinating erotic power of the mask does not consist in hiding something, a figure or an artefact that could put an end to desire.
 From the mask-like faces of the lovers to the flowering cherry-tree, the ineluctable river, the snow-capped volcano, and the cosmic sky.